Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 Research Projects

-2DCC research projects are covered by a User Agreement with Penn State University.
-This agreement, between the user's institution and Penn State University forms the contractual basis for use of the 2DCC facility.
-Below is an executive summary of how IP is handled and does not represent the entire agreement.
+2DCC research projects are covered by a non-financial user agreement with Penn State University.
+This agreement, between the user's institution and Penn State University forms the contractual basis for use of the 2DCC facility and is administered by the Penn State Office of Sponsored Programs.

 J. User Feedback

 The user experience can only be improved by user feedback.
-All users are strongly encouraged to contribute to improvement of user experience at any time during the project by filling out an online user survey or by sending email to the Director of User Programs (Joshua Robinson; jar403@psu.edu).
+All users are strongly encouraged to contribute to improvement of user experience at any time during the project.
+At the annual users meeting, users are given an online user survey for anonymous feedback as well as encouraged to participate in a private session with the User Committee chairs at the meeting.
+If any users cannot attend the annual users meeting and would like to provide feedback they will be provided with the same user survey by sending an email to the Director of User Programs (Joshua Robinson; jar403@psu.edu).

-Regardless of providing comments during the project, users will receive an email invitation to take part in an online user survey after their project ends.
-Although the 2DCC cannot require users to fill out the survey it is highly encouraged as the user experience is central to this national facility.
+Although the 2DCC cannot require users to fill out a survey it is highly encouraged as the user experience is central to this national facility.

 L. External Advisory Committee